 Pantheon of heroic, brilliant, beautiful women:

-Aung San Suu Kyi, Christine Borgman, Audrey Chan, Barbara Ehrenreich, Nora Ephron, Gangaji, Hélène Grimaud, Naomi Klein (at TED), Marlene Mallicoat, Irshad Manji, Marissa Mayer, Maria João Pires, Cindy Sherman, Meryl Streep, Elizabeth Warren, Oprah Winfrey.
+Aung San Suu Kyi, Christine Borgman, Alice Callaghan, Audrey Chan, Barbara Ehrenreich, Nora Ephron, Gangaji, Hélène Grimaud, Katharine Gun, Vi Hart, Dolores Huerta, Naomi Klein, Elena Klett, Marlene Mallicoat, Irshad Manji, Marissa Mayer, Sally More, Maria João Pires, Cindy Sherman, Megan Smith, Meryl Streep, Elizabeth Warren, Oprah Winfrey.

 I'm proud to be a docent at the Frederick R. Weisman Art Foundation, a wonderful collection of 20th century art.
 Call (310) 277-5321 to make an appointment for a free tour.
 Ask for me!

 My favorite activists, because they are so loving, are the folks at the Los Angeles Catholic Worker soup kitchen, "the Hippie Kitchen".